-Based on climate change considerations alone, a recommended strategy would entail station placement in the pure coastal zone, in the pure interior zone, and in transition zones such as treeline and areas currently experiencing rapid reduction in permafrost extent.
-The idea of transects spanning these transitions also has great merit.
+Based on climate change considerations alone, a recommended strategy would entail station placement in the pure coastal zone, in the pure interior zone, at higher elevations closer to the location of what is now quasi-permanent ice, and in transition regions such as drainage divides.
+The idea of transects spanning transitions from marine to interior climates has great merit.